AndreasBriese/bbloom/README.md

 This bloom filter was developed to strengthen a website-log database and was tested and optimized for this log-entry mask: "2014/%02i/%02i %02i:%02i:%02i /info.html".
 Nonetheless bloom should work with any other form of entries.

-provides 32bit and 64bit boolsets for smaller or larger entry volumes.

-32bit - bloom: hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html
+Hash function is Berkeley DB smdb hash (slightly modified to optimize for smaller bitsets len<=4096). smdb <--- http://www.cse.yorku.ca/~oz/hash.html

-64bit - bloom: hash function is go's generic FNV64a hash
+Minimum hashset size is: 512 ([4]uint64; will be set automatically).

 ###install